pkantue/molomolotech/Marula_Bytes/ShowNotes/Getting 100 Subs on Youtube is Hard Work.md

 # Title: Why Getting 100 YouTube Subscribers is HARDER THAN EVER

 ## Hook: Growing on Youtube is like rock climbing with swimming equipment
-It took over 9 months since starting my channel to reach 100 subscribers after 8 months and over 96 videos (shorts and long-form).
+It took over 9 months since starting my channel to reach 100 subscribers with over 96 videos (shorts and long-form).

 ## What kept you motivated despite the slow growth?
 You must keep asking the "why" t<question to your older self who has achieved a major goal 5-10 years from now.